aaron-nuy/Voxel-Game-Demo/README.md

  ### Windows
   ~~Need to have CMake 3.10 installed and C++17 support<br/>
   Run build.bat and after it finishes binaries will be found in build/bin/Release and Visual Studio solution is two levels higher~~
-  Build file doesn't work with latest version.
+  Build file doesn't work with the latest version.
 Needs to be updated

 # TODO
- -Add feature: surrounding chunks don't update when placing a block on edge of a chunk
+ -Add feature: surrounding chunks don't update when placing a block on the edge of a chunk

  -Organize code and add comments